wisejd02/liri-node-app/README.md

 *last 20 tweets and when they were created at in your terminal/bash window.

-spotify-this-song '<song name here>'
+spotify-this-song

+Will follow with a prompt that will ask you for song title to get info for.

 This will show the following information about the song in your terminal/bash window

-*Artist(s)
+  * Artist(s)
-*The song's name
+  * The song's name
-*A preview link of the song from Spotify
+  * A preview link of the song from Spotify
-*The album that the song is from
+  * The album that the song is from

 If no song is provided then your program will default to "We Will Rock You" by Queen.

-movie-this '<movie name here>'
+movie-this

+Will follow with a prompt to ask you for movie title to get info for.

 This will output the following information to your terminal/bash window: